FFreakPL/AppReact1/README.md

 # PlanYourRide
-PlanYourRide is the React App that makes it easy to see the weather forecast on starred segments in Strava.
+PlanYourRide is the React App that makes it easy to see the weather forecast on your starred segments in Strava.

 `Sign In/ Sign Up`